DBS checks for NHS staff

 In general the employer should decide which job roles need a check and at what level.
-The NHS Employers website provides some sector specific guidance to assist in the decision making processes.
+The NHS Employers website provides guidance on role eligibility to assist in the decision making processes.
 If your organisation is working along side a Trust or Hospital and have asked you to obtain a check, they can normally advise the level of check they require you to obtain.
 Some of the more common roles that are checked include:

 - Admin staff

 - On-site Medical Engineers

 More than just DBS checks – Obtain and manage reference checks for NHS staff with DDC

 Support your DBS checks with professional and independently verified reference checks for your employees.

 Our reference checking service can save you time, money and help you protect your reputation.
 Never chase a referee again!